-Free Workshops for Metro DC Area Arts Organizations Now Available
+Free workshops for Metro DC area arts organizations now available

-The Northern Virginia Local Arts Agencies (NVLAA) has created a series of free professional development workshops that are available to arts agencies in Virginia, Maryland, and the District.
+The Northern Virginia Local Arts Agencies (NVLAA) has created a series of free professional development workshops that are available to arts agencies in Virginia, Maryland, and the District of Columbia.
 Staff from the Alexandria Office of the Arts, Arlington Cultural Affairs Office, and ArtsFairfax have created sessions titled “Data + Storytelling = Impact,” “E-Commerce Principles for Artists, Makers, and Performing Artists,” and “Business Plan Essentials.”
-These three workshops are scheduled from September 28 – November 17.
+The three workshops are scheduled from Sept.
+28 through Nov.
+17.

-In addition to allowing arts groups to build their understanding of how to review their organization and research and gather data, these trainings will also help an organization to improve its strategic business plans.
+In addition to allowing art groups to build their understanding of how to review their organization and research and gather data, this training will also help an organization improve its strategic business plans.
 The skills acquired through the NVLAA workshops are essential in fundraising and growing operations to deliver quality arts programs in local communities.

 ArtsFairfax recently held grant panels for reviewing funding requests.
 There were several key takeaways for executives that will translate to the upcoming three workshops.